Bernardiswz/cs50p-2024-gold-vault/README.md

 3. The `gvault` command will be available at the command line interface to use.

+### App docs ###
+Brief documentation referent to app specific structure, behavior or functionality are found at [docs](docs/).

 #### Contact Information and licensing ####
 + GitHub: [Bernardiswz](https://github.com/Bernardiswz)
 + LinkedIn [Bernardo Alekhine](https://www.linkedin.com/in/bernardo-alekhine-461791299)

 This project may not be production-ready and/or fully fledged.
 I take no responsibility for the usage or any possible fails or losses of data through the usage of `gvault`.
 Since it is a learning project and the project and meant to be sent to CS50P 2024 as the final project.